git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 - Commands called from CLI via `$ tmux cmd`
 - To pull it all together, [source code](#technical-stuff) files are prefixed `cmd-`.

+## Summary

+We've established tmux automatically creates a server upon you first starting it.
+The server is what allows you to detach and later reattach your work.
+The keyboard sequences you send to tmux require understanding how to send the prefix key.

+At the end of the day, keyboard sequences, configuration and command line actions all boil down to the same core commands inside tmux.
+In our next chapter, we will cover the server.